nodejs/node/doc/api/events.md

 -->

-Returns an array containing the current `EventTarget` as the only entry or empty if the event is not currently being dispatched.
+Returns an array containing the current `EventTarget` as the only entry or empty if the event is not being dispatched.
 This is not used in Node.js and is provided purely for completeness.

 #### `event.currentTarget`